rybafish/rybafish.github.io/customMultiline.md

 When True - all the rest data will be summed into a single line named "Others".

 Possible orderby values: "avg", "max", "deviation" and "name".

+### async
+Initialy multiline KPIs were invented to split data from the exactly same timestamp into different lines.
+This is very tipical for statistics collected by the statistics server.
+But sometimes data can be put into the same table in a bit different timestamps, in this case the default approach creates very noise and unreadable picture. v0.93 beta I.